nater6/go-with-tests/README.md

 - Writing the smallest amount of code to make it pass so we know we have working software

 - Then refactor, backed with the safety of our tests to ensure we have well-crafted code that is easy to work with

+Test should have a happy path, this is what we expect to see when the function completes "successfully"

+There should be paths that also show how errors are handled and returned

+Test behaivour not implementation